 Investors trade brokered CDs via bond-like markets.
 These products have all the same qualities as bonds, including a secondary market, a market-driven price, yield to worst (YTW), yield to maturity (YTM), and, in some cases, callability.
+At WMSUS, we can provide you with access to this competitive brokered CD market and help you earn higher interest than with a regular high-yield bank CD.

 How Brokered CDs Work